PatrickCoakley23/Angels_Breath/README.md

 I decided to build a whiskey subscription service called the **Angel's Share**.
 The name for the brand was chosen after the Angel’s take their cut from every barrel of distilled spirits.
 In the simplest of terms, the Angel’s Share is the amount of distilled spirits lost to evaporation from the barrel or cask into the air as the whiskey ages.

-The Angel’s Share website, provides three whiskey club subscriptions to choose from: Irish Whiskey, Scottish Whiskey and American Bourbon.
+The Angel’s Share website, provides three whiskey club subscriptions to choose from: Irish Whiskey, Scottish Whisky and American Whiskey.
 Club members can choose between a 3 month, 6 month or a 12 month subscription, with a different bottle of whiskey being delivered each month.
 The various types of whiskey’s selected by the Angel’s Share, range from classic whiskeys everybody is familiar with, to craft specials that are provided exclusively to the Angel’s Share from the distiller.

 The Angel’s Share is perfect for people who have a keen interest in whiskey, or those who want to get started in building a whiskey collection.
-The Angel’s Share is also a perfect gift option.

 ## **User Experience (UX)**